Incoming Exchange Program

 Academic Information

-- School of Engineering (includes Chemical, Civil & Environmental, Electrical & Computer, and Mechanical Engineering)
+- The School of Engineering (includes Chemical, Civil & Environmental, Electrical & Computer, and Mechanical Engineering, and Air and Space Studies)

 Housing Information

-Incoming exchange students are required to reside on-campus for the duration of their time at Manhattan College.
-The Room & Board fee includes the cost of living on-campus and a meal plan that covers the cost of eating at the on-campus dining hall and cafes.
-Students will be placed into one of five residence halls in double- or triple-occupancy rooms.
+Incoming exchange students are required to reside on-campus for the duration of their time at Manhattan University.
+The Room & Board fees include the cost of living on-campus and a meal plan that covers the cost of eating at the on-campus dining hall and cafes.
+Students will be placed into residence halls that feature double- or triple-occupancy rooms; private rooms are limited in availability and for a higher fee.

 Fees